Set-OutlookSignatures/Set-OutlookSignatures/readme.md

     - Make this signature specific for the assigned mail address (all SMTP addresses of a mailbox are considered, not only the primary one)
 - \[yyyyMMddHHmm-yyyyMMddHHmm], e.g. \[202112150000-202112262359] for the 2021 Christmas season
     - Make this signature template valid only during the specific time range (yyyy = year, MM = month, dd = day, HH = hour, mm = minute)
-    - If the script does not run after a template has expired, the signature is still available on the client and be used.
+    - If the script does not run after a template has expired, the signature is still available on the client and can be used.
 Filename tags can be combined: A signature may be assigned to several groups, several mail addresses and several time ranges, be used as default signature for new e-mails and as default signature for replies and forwards at the same time.
 The number of possible tags is limited by Operating System file name and path length restrictions only.
 The script works with path names longer than the default Windows limit of 260 characters, even when "LongPathsEnabled" (https://docs.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation) is not active.
 # Signature application order